momchil-terziev/momchil-terziev.github.io/Code/Near-wall-grid.md

 The temperature may be set at any value between 0.1 °C and 50 °C at 0.1 °C increments to determine the density and viscosity of the [fresh water](https://momchil-terziev.github.io/files/Fresh water properties.txt) or [salt water](https://momchil-terziev.github.io/files/Salt water properties.txt).
 The menu can be accessed by right-clicking anywhere in the 'Auto-fill fluid properties' section.
 Full details can be found on the [ITTC webpage](https://ittc.info/media/4048/75-02-01-03.pdf).

 ### Recording outputs
-The 'File' menu can be used to trigger continous recording of all data of the command window.
+The 'File' menu can be used to trigger continous recording of all data shown in the command window.
+When prompted to create a file for recording the outputs, use ```.txt```, ```.rtf``` or any other editor extension.
 The same menu can be used to switch logging off, or using the Exit option under the 'File' menu.
 Closing the app otherwise will **not** disable logging.
 Use ```diary off``` to disable logging manually.

 ### Visualising layer distribution
 The placement of cell centers in and vertices in terms of their y+ allocation may be viewed by right-clicking the Run button.
 All fields in the inputs sections must be filled prior to triggering this setting.